© 2006-2016 Bob Hackett, Sander Kingsepp and Peter Cundall

 MANJU departs Truk guiding a convoy to Saipan.

 Arrives at Saipan.

 24 March 1944:

-At 0700, MANJU departs Saipan with destroyers NOWAKI and ASAKAZE, subchasers CH-17, CH-31, CH-32 and minelayer KYOSAI escorting convoy HIGASHI MATSU No. 2 (return) consisting of storeship SOYA, TAKUNAN, NACHI, AWA (ex-WAWA), DAITEN, MIHO, BINGO, RYUKA, TAKAOKA, HIBI, TAMAHOKO, TATSUHARU and SHINFUKU MARUs and an unidentified merchant ship.
+At 0700, MANJU departs Saipan with destroyers NOWAKI and ASAKAZE, subchasers CH-17, CH-31, CH-32 and minelayer KYOSAI escorting convoy HIGASHI MATSU No. 2 (return) consisting of storeship SOYA, TAKUNAN, NACHI, AWA (ex-WAWA), DAITEN, MIHO, BINGO, RYUKA, TAKAOKA, HIBI, TAMAHOKO, TATSUHARU, TAJIMA and SHINFUKU MARUs.

 1 April 1944: